Looking for things to do in Bacalar Mexico? Look no further.

 I was not in any of them.
 But there are at least three.

-The most notoriuos dock is the Muelle del Aserradero.
+The most notorious dock is the Muelle del Aserradero.
 Although staying in a hotel overlooking the lagoon was my best option.

 2. Kayaking or paddle boarding

-The “worst” thing that can happen to you is that, like me, the kayak ends up spinning around on itself, and you start laughing and can’t stop… seriously, it’s an enjoyable experience!
+The “worst” thing that can happen to you is that, like me, the kayak ends up spinning around, and you start laughing and can’t stop… seriously, it’s an enjoyable experience!